 The proposed BRR- Bareland Recreational Resort District is a suitable zoning for this location.
 The information the applicant has provided shows that should a main access onto Range Road 55 be approved, improvements can be made to Range Road 55, at a reduced standard, to accommodate this access location.
 However; Administration continues to have concerns regarding additional traffic on Range Road 55 and cannot support the Outline Plan as presented.
 Administration is of the opinion that the preferred main access location for the development is through the existing "The Meadows" subdivision or, if access cannot be achieved through the existing condominium subdivision, a private road can be constructed through the existing golf course lands to the west onto Highway 31.
 The Range Road 55 access could then serve as a gated and locked emergency access only.
+Administration recommends that upon closing the Public Hearing Council give second reading to Bylaw No. 2015-01, but defer third reading until the

-Administration recommends that Council refer Bylaw No. 2015-01 back to administration and further, that administration direct the applicant to amend the Outline Plan and Traffic Impact Assessment to identify the main access for Phase 3 to the west onto Highway 31, prior to Bylaw No. 2015-01 receiving third reading.
+Applicant has provided Administration with a satisfactory Outline Plan and Traffic Impact Assessment that identifies a main access to the west onto Highway 31.

-AUTHOR: Deanna Cambridge Department: Planning and Development Date written: Auc ust 17, 2015
+AUTHOR: Deanna Cambridge Department: Planning and Development

+Date written: July 7, 2015